 If you live in a strata, you know that maintenance fees aren’t the only possible cost associated with multi-family living.
-Depending on the way a community plans for capital replacements, and how well-funded their contingency reserves are, special levies amounting from hundreds of dollars to hundreds of thousands of dollars can be assigned to each owner.
-Eli Report is introducing the most significant tool for owners yet: a special levy forecast for strata owners.
+Depending on the way a community plans for capital replacements, and how well-funded their contingency reserves are, special levies (aka special assessments) amounting from hundreds of dollars to hundreds of thousands of dollars can be assigned to each owner.
+Eli Report is introducing the most significant tool for owners yet: a special levy forecast for condo and strata owners.

-We are going to project the timing, amount and primary expenditure for special levies in your communities, shown on a dollar per unit basis (average).
+We project the timing, amount and primary expenditure for special levies in your communities, shown on a dollar per unit basis (average).
 Depending on the nature of work being done, it may look like this:

 Table showing the estimated special levy by year on an average per unit basis.